supernord/micropipe_pawsey/docs/infrastructure_optimisation_zeus.md

 # Quickstart tutorial

-A tutorial is available on the GitHub page: https://github.com/BeatsonLab-MicrobialGenomics/micropipe#usage
+A tutorial is available on the GitHub page: https://github.com/BeatsonLab-MicrobialGenomics/micropipe#usage.
+The steps are summarised below including the specific instructions required to run the pipeline at Pawsey Zeus.

 **1. Prepare the Nextflow configuration file (nextflow.config)**
 Use the configuration file to run microPIPE at Pawsey Zeus [here](./nextflow.config).